kjuhi-18/Data-PreProcessing-and-Exploratory-Data-Analysis/Data Visualization/README.md

 jupyter notebook

-Open the .ipynb files and run the cells step by step.
+Open the .ipynb files and run the cells step by step

 🌟 What You’ll Learn

-🔹 How to import and use libraries.
+How to import and use libraries

-🔹 How to create data arrays with NumPy.
+How to create data arrays with NumPy

-🔹 How to make your first plots in Matplotlib.
+How to make your first plots in Matplotlib

-🔹 How to style plots with colors, line types, and more.
+How to style plots with colors, line types, and more

-📊 Example Visuals

-Here’s a sneak peek of what you’ll create:

-A basic line plot 📈

-The same plot but styled with different colors and line types 🎨

-(You can even add screenshots of your own plots here for extra visual appeal on GitHub!)

 ✨ Why This Matters